Transfer Acorns to Charles Schwab

 Possible Cost of Switching

-Schwab doesn’t charge commissions on sales of most US-listed stocks and ETFs, but liquidation of other assets could carry fees.
+Schwab doesn’t charge commissions on most US-listed stocks and ETFs, but selling other assets might have fees.
 There could also be a fee for a medallion signature guarantee.

 How Long Does an Account Transfer Take?

-Transferring from Acorns to Schwab could take a few weeks due to the amount of red tape involved.
-Going the other way could face a similar time to completion due to selling assets, waiting for the trades to settle, moving cash to a bank account, waiting for the cash to be available for withdrawal, and finally transferring to Acorns.
+Transferring from Acorns to Schwab might take a few weeks due to the paperwork involved.
+Going the other way might take a similar time because of selling assets, waiting for trades to settle, moving cash to a bank account, and finally transferring to Acorns.